Meetha22003992/Square-root-of-a-number/README.md

 # Find the square root of a number

 ## AIM:
-To write a program to find the square root of a number.
+To write a python program to find the square root of a number.

 ## Equipments Required:
 1. Hardware – PCs